liuyejia/starter-hugo-academic/content/publication/HotCarbon/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: HotCarbon, 2024
+publication: Workshop on Sustainable Computer Systems
-publication_short: HotCarbon (Workshop on Sustainable Computer Systems, OSDI 2024)
+publication_short: In *HotCarbon* 2024 (Co-located with OSDI)

 # Display this page in the Featured widget?
 featured: true